Hendrix-CS/csci235/index.md

 ## <a name="projects">Projects</a>

-Every Tuesday, a project will be assigned.
-Students may complete projects individually or in teams of two.
+Every 2-3 class periods, a project will be assigned.
+Students will complete each project in teams of two.
 In most projects, students will program their robots to perform a task using a newly introduced concept, potentially incorporating other concepts covered previously.
 Some time will typically be available during some class periods for work on the current project.